 Exposure to an overload of negative news content affects individuals daily.
-As of February 2024, 48% of voting adults use social media as a news outlet, according to statistica.com.
+As of February 2024, 48 percent of voting adults use social media as a news outlet, according to statistica.com.
 With the 2024 Presidential Race in full swing, people across the United States (US) are experiencing an increase in negative news stories which can lead to emotional distress, according to apa.org.

 Ever since the COVID-19 pandemic, the news cycle has become more negative, according to pmc.ncbi.nlm.nih.gov.
-Dr. Bruce Sacerdote, a professor of economics at Dartmouth College, conducted a study in 2020 which revealed that 87% of US media coverage during the COVID-19 pandemic was negative news, according to The New York Times.
+Dr. Bruce Sacerdote, a professor of economics at Dartmouth College, conducted a study in 2020 which revealed that 87 percent of US media coverage during the COVID-19 pandemic was negative news, according to The New York Times.
 During 2020, news channels collectively output negative news content as they capitalized on the fear and anxiety experienced by US citizens, according to globalizatinandhealth.biomedcentral.com.

 The news is an essential way to stay informed about current events, according to idsnews.com.
 Mr. Joseph Valentine, Upper School History Teacher, reflected on how news sources tend to focus on negative aspects of stories and events.